ABOUT THE COALITION

-Measured in terms of the total number of persons accessing homeless services in a year, there were 22,781 people who were homeless in this area in 2011, as captured by HMIS.
+Measured in terms of the total number of persons accessing homeless services in a year, there were 27,728 individuals who accessed some type of homeless service in 2013, as captured by HMIS.

 Factors contributing to homelessness in our area are generally the same as those in other areas of the U.S.

 Triggers for homelessness in this area during 2011 and 2012 are shown in the chart below. (insert Triggers of Homelessness chart, truncating the list below entry #8 – Changes in family status; rename chart to Major Triggers of Homelessness in the Houston Area)

 As you can see, economic conditions are currently playing a large role, with “loss of job” forming the largest category.

 In addition, according to the 2012 Needs Assessment Report and 2012 Point In Time Enumeration: